Dubrovnik Travel Guide

 Konavle and Cavtat

-If considering to make an escape from Dubrovnik’s crowd, Konavle region is a right place for an exciting day in the nature – by biking through Konavle Valley, horse-back riding through rustic villages, olive groves and vineyards, ATV Safari exploring, taking a Valley Wine Tour with Train Ride or visiting imposing Sokol Grad Tower.
+Konavle is a small rural region, located twenty minutes drive on south-east of Dubrovnik.
+If considering to make an escape from Dubrovnik’s crowd, Konavle region is a right place for an exciting day in the nature – horse-back riding through rustic villages, olive groves and vineyards, ATV Safari exploring or visiting imposing Sokol Grad Tower.

-For a guided horse-back riding tour or ATV Safari please contact Kojan Coral in the village Popovići for more information.
+If you are interested in a guided horse-back riding tour or ATV Safari please contact Kojan Coral in the village Popovići for more information.

-The waters are freezing all year round (about 8 degrees Celsius), but you can take a walk all the way down to the base of the fall, where the bravest can swim, sunbath, relax in nearby cafe with a terrace overlooking the river and waterfall.
+Leaving Croatia during your your holiday just for a day trip?
+You must have a good reason and Kravica Waterfall and Mostar in Bosnia and Herzegovina are definitely worth of your escape to another country.
+Still void of any mass-tourism infrastructure, Kravice Waterfall is a truly spectacular attraction at green Trebižat River, located near the village of Studenci (about 40 km south-west of Mostar).
+The waters are freezing all year round (about 8 degrees Celsius) but you can take a walk all the way down to the base of the fall, where the bravest can swim, and all others can sunbath and relax in nearby cafe with a terrace overlooking the river and waterfall.
 You can picnic and even pitch a tent for the night if you’re equipped.

 Vjetrenica Cave